- Published on

 move_semantics3.rs

-We defined the parameter of the function as an immutable variable, but then we tried to modify the variable by calling vec_push()
+We defined the parameter of the function as an immutable variable, but then we tried to modify the variable by calling vec_push() method inside the function.
+In Rust, the Vec::new() method returns a new, empty Vec that is mutable by default and an immutable variable cannot be modified.
+Therefore, we should add mut before the parameter of the function.

 fn main() {